Skip to main content

 How Much Concrete Do I Need?
 Concrete Calculator for Slabs & Footings

 How Much Concrete Do I Need?
 Concrete Calculator for Slabs & Footings Concrete is calculated in cubic yards.
 For a 4-inch thick slab, you need approximately 1.23 cubic yards per 100 square feet.
 A typical 10×10 patio slab requires about 1.3 cubic yards of concrete, or approximately thirty 80-pound bags if mixing by hand.
-When I poured a 12x20-foot driveway extension last spring, I calculated 3.3 cubic yards but ordered 3.75 to account for uneven ground.
-The total came to $565 in ready-mix concrete, and I used every bit of the extra -- the subgrade had low spots that swallowed nearly half a yard more than the formula predicted.
-That project taught me why rounding up matters more than any waste percentage chart.
-Use our Concrete Calculator(/construction/concrete-calculator) to get precise quantities for slabs, footings, columns, and more. !Concrete volume calculator showing cubic yards needed for common slab sizes including patio,...
+On a typical 12x20-foot driveway extension, the formula calculates 3.3 cubic yards, but ordering 3.75 to account for uneven ground is the safer call.
+The total comes to $565 in ready-mix concrete, and that extra often gets used in full -- subgrade low spots can swallow nearly half a yard more than the formula predicts.
+That gap is why rounding up matters more than any waste percentage chart.
+Use our Concrete Calculator(/construction/concrete-calculator) to get precise quantities for slabs, footings, columns, and more. !Concrete volume calculator showing cubic yards needed for common slab sizes including patio, sidewalk,...

 29 January 2026